Multi‑Task Optimization over Networks of Tasks

 Individual vs. social learning.
 At every step MONET picks a focal task $\boldsymbol{\tau}_i$.
 With probability $p_{\text{ind}}$ it applies individual learning, mutating $\mathcal{A}[\boldsymbol{\tau}_i]$ in isolation, exploring the task’s local landscape.
 Otherwise it applies social learning: drawing a neighbor $\boldsymbol{\tau}_j \in \mathrm{Nb}(\boldsymbol{\tau}_i)$ and recombining $\mathcal{A}[\boldsymbol{\tau}_i]$ with $\mathcal{A}[\boldsymbol{\tau}_j]$ via SBX crossover, transferring information between similar tasks.
 The candidate is accepted into $\mathcal{A}[\boldsymbol{\tau}_i]$ by the usual elitist rule.

-The diagram below summarises how these pieces fit together as a set of maps between the spaces MONET works in.
+The diagram below summarizes how these pieces fit together as a set of maps between the spaces MONET works in, with MAP‑Elites shown alongside for comparison.

 Experiments